 - How to proof the different behavior to make them reliable

-This course has ten lessons.
-The first four you´ll get once a week, and after that you´ll get one lesson every second week.
-All in all, you have access to the course for 6 months.
+This course has ten lessons and you have life time access to them.
 So, don´t hurry, take the time you need.

 The course instructor is Lena Gunnarsson.
 Lena has written the book Retrieving for All Occasions together with Elsa Blomster.
 We recommend you to have the book when joining the puppy class, and we will give you extra reading tips in almost every lesson.
 All training in the book and in this class is based on positive reinforcement – training should be fun and joyful for both handler and dog.